TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 }
 ```

+To do a certain action, I wanted to only check if the user could perform THAT action, I didn't need to know anything else.

-After researching, it sounded like ReBAC was the solution here.
+After researching, it was clear that ReBAC was the solution.

-I looked at existing open source solutions like SpiceDB, Cerbos, and Oso, but the efforts to learn and maintain such a system seemed no more fruitful than my long code.
+Looking at existing open source solutions like SpiceDB, Cerbos, and Oso, the efforts to learn and maintain such a system seemed no more fruitful than my long code...

 I didn't want to learn someone else's schema and definition language just so I could reduce a few lines of code down to a few less.
 That seemed like an enormous waste of time.